-D. Governance
+Governance

-Memphis Theological Seminary is governed by a Board of Trustees elected by the General Assembly of the Cumberland Presbyterian Church.
+Memphis Theological Seminary is governed by a twenty-four member Board of Trustees elected by the

+General Assembly of the Cumberland Presbyterian Church.
 This board holds title to property, collects and dispenses funds, elects administrative officers and faculty, and sets the policies governing the seminary.